jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Code Blocks

-Some programming languages might allow code blocks within a command, to group statements together.
-This might scope variables, so variables inside the block might only be used within that block, for some added safety against programming errors, perhaps.
+Some programming languages allow code blocks within a command, to group statements together.
+This might scope variables, so variables inside the block may only be used within that block, for some added safety against programming errors, perhaps.

-In another programming language, this might look as follows:
+In another programming language, this can look as follows:

 ```c#
 void MyDefinition()